Colocación de pronombres de complemento

 |Tráigamela.||Bring it to me.|

-Again, when object pronouns are attached, an accent must be added to the verb to maintain the proper word stress.
+Again, when object pronouns are attached the the imperative, an accent must be added to the verb to maintain the proper word stress.

 Pronoun Position Quiz